Las Piñas: Demographics

+As of the 2024 census, Las Piñas has a population of 615,549, with a density of 18,830 inhabitants per square kilometre or 48,770 inhabitants per square mile.

+Demonym

+The demonym of Las Piñas is Las Piñero.

 Language

 The native language of Las Piñas is Tagalog, but the majority of the residents understand and speak English.

 Religion

 People in Las Piñas are mainly Roman Catholic.
 Catholic churches in Las Piñas fall under the jurisdiction of the Diocese of Parañaque.
 Las Piñas is home to the 2 prominent pilgrim Catholic Shrine: Diocesan Shrine of St. Joseph Parish and Diocesan Shrine of the Five Wounds of Our Lord Jesus Christ.

 Other religions in Las Piñas include Members Church of God International (MCGI) various Protestant denominations, Jehovah's Witnesses, Iglesia ni Cristo, The Church of Jesus Christ of Latter-day Saints, Hinduism, Buddhism and Islam.